 The good news of this land and lineage promised to Abraham that was to be a blessing to all the nations of the earth was further developed at Mt.
 Sinai with the giving of the law when God spoke to Abraham’s lineage.
 His choice of this lineage was then reconfirmed to David in 2 Samuel 7 when the promised deliverer spoken of in Genesis 3:15 would reign over the land and lineage promised to Abraham and govern them upon a throne of righteousness in Jerusalem.
 God promised that this would happen directly through David’s lineage, who was Abraham’s great (many times over) nephew.
 This promise found its divine agent in Christ Jesus (Yeshua the Messiah) who is the Son of God, truly God Himself in the flesh, who was crucified, dead, buried, and resurrected from the dead as a confirmation of the promises we are discussing.
 This is where things can get off-track for some people (by off-track I mean: reimagined, replaced, and changed at Christ’s first coming).
 We must maintain a covenantal hope that keeps the promise of the lineage itself (Israel) having apocalyptic destiny––not having everything fulfilled in Christ at His first coming (We will appropriately deal with Galatians 3 at a later time, but to put it simply, Galatians 3 is not about an erasing of Israel’s ethnic calling).
 The covenants to Abraham, Moses and David have not yet been fulfilled, and were not fulfilled when Jesus died on the Cross––and Jesus doesn’t feel degraded when we say this!
 He has established it this way!

-Now, we will tie together the covenantal and the cruciform pillar so that we can understand Jesus, His short life on earth, and His own apocalyptic expectation.
+Now, we will tie together the covenant and the cross pillar so that we can understand Jesus, His short life on earth, and His own expectation of consummation.
 Hebrews tells us expressly the meaning of Jesus’ first coming and the expectation of the second:

 “…but now once at the consummation of the ages He has been manifested to put away sin by the sacrifice of Himself.
 And inasmuch as it is appointed for men to die once and after this comes judgment, so Christ also, having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him,” (Hebrews 9:26-28).